 - (i) In this country, like in all societies, the aged, persons with disabilities, women, children and the youth need policies and programmes to protect them from the adverse effects of rapid population growth. - (ii) Gender disparities in literacy and educational attainment add to the traditional gender roles that overburden the girl child.
-For women to realise their full potential in the development process appropriate policy and programme interventions are needed. - (iii) The country continues to record high prevalence of sexually transmitted diseases and HIV/AIDS infections.
-It is therefore essential that intensive programmes be put in place to reduce the spread of this scourge. - (iv) Increase in population pressure is pushing people to encroach on forest and marginal lands leading to desertification and environmental degradation in parts of the country.
+To realise their full potential in the development process appropriate policy and programme interventions are needed to offer girls equal opportunities with boys. - (iii) The country continues to record high prevalence of sexually transmitted diseases and HIV/AIDS infections.
+It is therefore essential that intensive programmes be put in place to reduce the spread of this scourge with an emphasis on the enhancement of moral and cultural values of the people.

+(iv) Increase in population pressure worsened by inappropriate land policies is pushing people to encroach on forest and marginal lands leading to desertification and environmental degradation in parts of the country.